freenas/freenas-docs/userguide/storage.rst

 :numref:`Figure %s <zfs_view_avail_snapshots_fig>`.

-.. note:: If snapshots do not appear, check that the current time configured in :ref:`Periodic Snapshot Tasks` does not conflict with the :guilabel:`Begin`, :guilabel:`End`, and :guilabel:`Interval` settings.
+.. note:: If snapshots do not appear, check that the current time configured in :ref:`Tasks Periodic Snapshots` does not conflict with the :guilabel:`Begin`, :guilabel:`End`, and :guilabel:`Interval` settings.
 If the snapshot was attempted but failed, an entry is added to :file:`/var/log/messages`.
 This log file can be viewed in